 Let’s say you just can’t forget about the Chest Fly.
 Maybe it’s one of your favorite exercises and to remove it altogether would crush your Chest Day workout.

 In that case, I’d say, “Okay, but instead of the Bench Dumbbell Fly, I want you to opt for the Floor Fly.”

-By doing it on the floor, what we’re able to do is get in the same position, almost simulate the same amount of depth because we can arch the low back here this way.
+By doing it on the floor with proper form, what we’re able to do is get in the same stable position, almost simulate the same amount of depth because we can arch the low back here this way.

-Keep the butt in contact with the ground and the shoulder blades pinched together.
+Keep the butt in contact with the ground and the shoulder blades pinched together (shoulder retraction).
 Make sure the elbows are bent.
 Keep up this correct form throughout the entire motion.